parse-community/docs/Home.md

 Parse Server is a new project, separate from the hosted Parse API service.
 Our intention is to provide and support the growth of an open-source API server, and allow new developers to benefit from the powerful Parse client SDKs regardless of where their application logic and data is stored.

+Parse Server can be deployed to any infrastructure that can run Node.js.
+Parse Server works with the Express web application framework.
+It can be added to existing web applications, or run by itself.

 ### Documentation

 See the [Parse Server Guide](/ParsePlatform/parse-server/wiki/Parse-Server-Guide) to learn more about using Parse Server in your project.